jericakin/docs/docs/yaml/index.md

 ### Creating your first Goal Set

 Later in this documentation you'll see how to create a Goal Set in JavaScript.
-But for those first examples we intent to keep things as simple as possible and define the Goal Set in YAML and reuse some existing Docker images.
+But for these first examples we intent to keep things as simple as possible and define the Goal Set in YAML.
+We will reuse some existing Docker images.

 #### Java with Maven

-The following YAML snippet defines a goal contribution called `mvn_build` that has one goal `containers` which will run one Docker image.
+The following YAML snippet defines a goal contribution called `mvn_build` that has one goal `container` which will run one Docker image.
 Specifically this will run `mvn package` using the standard `maven` Docker image from Docker Hub on every Git push.